 The Santa Clarita Valley Sanitation District operates the Saugus and Valencia Water Reclamation Plants.
-Perennial flow can be found emanating from the discharge points of these plants in Reach 6 and provides a significant source of recharge for the river.
+Perennial flow emanates from the discharge points of these plants in Reach 6 and provides a significant source of river recharge.

-The Santa Clara River, because it is still largely in its natural state, is a primary source of feeding local groundwater - and the process can also be reciprocal.
+Because it is still largely in its natural state, the Santa Clara River is a primary source of feeding local groundwater - and the process can also be reciprocal.
 From where the river begins, it contributes to the groundwater beneath Acton in the east, then connects to the Alluvial Aquifer and indirectly with the Saugus Formation in the west.
 There, the Saugus Formation contributes water into the Alluvial Aquifer and can provide enough force to move water upward and into the Santa Clara River as it continues westward toward the ocean.

-Water bodies deemed as impaired (polluted) by the CA State Water Resources Control Board include Bouquet Canyon Creek, Mint Canyon Creek, and the upper Santa Clara River, Reaches 5, 6 and 7.
+The CA State Water Resources Control Board has deemed several water bodies impaired (polluted), including Bouquet Canyon Creek, Mint Canyon Creek, and the upper Santa Clara River, Reaches 5, 6, and 7.